feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ## 4. Retrieving online features for prediction

-Once you have successfully loaded (or in Feast terminology materialized) your data from batch sources into the online store, you can start consuming features for model inference.
-There are three approaches for that purpose sorted from the most simple one (in an operational sense) to the most performant (benchmarks to be published soon):
+Once you have successfully loaded data from batch / streaming sources into the online store, you can start consuming features for model inference.

 ### 4.1.
 Use the Python SDK within an existing Python service